-Special Offer: Liposuction (non-laser) starting at $995 per area with Dr. Lindsey Richards or Dr. Laura Buford (BMI and minimum areas apply)* Contact us for details.
+Special Offer: Liposuction (non-laser) starting at $1,095 per area (BMI and minimum areas may apply).* Contact us for details.

 Choose Westlake Dermatology: